Skip to main content

 Event Delegation

-Event delegation involves adding an event listener to a parent element and managing events generated by multiple child elements from that parent element.
+This involves adding an event listener to a single parent element, allowing it to handle events from multiple child elements.

 HTML: Elements for Event Delegation